infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-8/00_hit_reaction_plan.md

 # 🚦 Simple Event Flow – **Robocode Tank Royale** Bot

-This kid‑friendly flowchart shows **what happens each game tick**.
+This flowchart shows **what happens each game tick**.
 In Tank Royale the game engine automatically calls the three event methods *first*.
 If none of them fire, your `run()` code is the **fallback** that keeps your bot moving and scanning.

 * **`onScannedBot(ScannedBotEvent e)`** – you spotted an opponent.
 * **`onHitByBullet(HitByBulletEvent e)`** – you were hit by a bullet.